-As an agriculture, biotechnology or botany industrial training student in Nigeria preparing to go for your I.T, this is probably one of the questions you’re looking for helpful answers and solutions this year, ever since you’re expected by your school and department to soon commence your compulsory industrial training this year or next and you really don’t know what to do or how to go about it.
+As an agriculture, biotechnology or botany industrial training student in Nigeria preparing to go for your I.T, this is probably one question you’re looking for helpful answers and solutions this year, ever since you’re expected by your school and department to soon begin your compulsory industrial training this year or next and you really don’t know what to do or how to go about it.

-Well you don’t have to worry again, because you’re at the right place.
-I will teach you in brief what botany is all about, skills needed as an agriculture/biotechnology/botany industrial training student and where you could possibly undergo your own industrial training in Nigeria.
+I will teach you in brief what botany is all about, skills needed as an agriculture/biotechnology/botany industrial training student and where you could undergo your own industrial training in Nigeria.

 Botany is a branch of biology that deals with the study of plants, including their structure, properties, and biochemical processes.